-If you are already drawing a pension from the scheme, some or all of which you built up before 1 April 2015, and you are re-employed in local government or by an employer who offers membership of the LGPS you must tell the LGPS fund that pays your pension about your new position, regardless of whether you join the scheme in your new position or not.
+If you are already drawing a pension from the scheme, some or all of which you built up before 1 April 2015, you must tell the LGPS fund that pays your pension about your new position, regardless of whether you join the scheme in your new position or not.
 They will let you know whether your pension in payment is affected in any way.

-If you are drawing a pension from the scheme, all of which you built up after 31 March 2015, and you are re-employed in local government or by an employer who offers membership of the LGPS you do not need to inform the LGPS fund that pays your pension as there is no effect on your pension in payment.
+If you are drawing a pension from the scheme, all of which you built up after 31 March 2015, you do not need to inform the LGPS fund that pays your pension as there is no effect on your pension in payment.